rjcncpt/starcitizen-remove-green-tint/README.md

 ## IMPORTANT
-If you normally do not notice a green tint and Star Citizen looks normal to you, you should use the "Reshade - Better look (green blindness).ini" configuration file.
+If you normally do not notice a green tint and Star Citizen looks normal to you, you should use the **`Reshade - Better look (green blindness).ini`** configuration file.
 Otherwise, the "Reshade - Better look.ini" configuration file may cause excessive blue shading.

 I recommend testing these settings in different environments, such as hangars.